-In my 26 years of practicing family medicine, I have treated hundreds of patients with shingles and seen how painful and debilitating it can be.
-My goal in writing this article is to help people either learn how to potentially avoid shingles, OR help them know what to do if they get shingles.
+Shingles can be painful and debilitating.
+Our goal is to help people either learn how to potentially avoid shingles, OR help them know what to do if they get shingles.

 What is Shingles?